Coronavirus (Covid-19) update - Council Tax payments and recovery

 Direct Debit is the most convenient way to pay your Council Tax every month.

-If you have received a letter or email about your entitlement to an exemption from your Council Tax, you can complete the review form here.
+If you have received a letter or email about a review of your Council Tax you can fill the form out here.

 If you are moving into Trafford, out of Trafford or within Trafford please complete our online form.